damilarekoiki/laravel-engr-test/README.md

 The BatchClaimsCommand is the command that is meant to run daily to create claim batches

+Run `php artisan migrate` to create all the necessary tables in the database

+Run `php artisan db:seed` to seed all the data into the database

-Run `php artisan batch:claims` to batch the claims
+Run `php artisan batch:claims` to batch all the claims

 ## Batching Algorithm